gildasmorvan/similar2logo/README.md

 * The parameters of the simulation, extending the class `LogoSimulationParameters`.

 * An environment.
-By default it is a 2D grid on which turtles (i.e., Similar2Logo agents), marks (i.e. passive objects) and [pheromones](https://en.wikipedia.org/wiki/Pheromone) are located and interact.
+By default it is a 2D grid discretized into patches on which turtles (i.e., Similar2Logo agents), marks (i.e. passive objects) and [pheromones](https://en.wikipedia.org/wiki/Pheromone) are located and interact.
 It is implemented by  the `LogoEnvPLS` class.
 Following the influences/reaction model, the environment has its own dynamics, which means that it can emit influences.
 By default, the environment emits 2 influences at each step:

 	* [AgentPositionUpdate](http://www.lgi2a.univ-artois.fr/~morvan/similar2logo/docs/api/fr/lgi2a/similar2logo/kernel/model/influences/AgentPositionUpdate.html) which updates the position of turtles according to their dynamics (speed, acceleration and direction),